 How is your credit?

 This is the first place to start.
-Your credit score is one of the most important factors in qualifying for a mortgage loan to get a sense of where you stand.
-There are several places where you can get a free credit report.
-Check your credit report over for any mistakes, unpaid accounts or collection accounts.
+Your credit score is one of the most important factors in qualifying for a home loan.
+There are several places to check your credit report, which will give you an idea of where you stand.
+Look over your credit report for any mistakes, unpaid accounts or collection accounts.
 Be aware of the amount of credit you are actually using relative to your available credit limit.
 Repairing damaged credit can take time, so start this process at least six months to a year before you start home shopping.

 How much can you afford?